dex2dot0/dexv2/packages/blog/src/content/blog/03-ssf-plugin-monorepo/index.md

 ## Tree Shaking

 Esbuild is a powerful tool that can help you reduce the size of your bundles by removing unused code.
 This can be especially useful for large projects with many dependencies.
 Esbuild can help you keep your bundles small and fast.
-Couples with minification and source maps, you can have a powerful toolset to help you optimize your code.
+Coupled with minification and source maps, you have a powerful customizable toolset to help you optimize your code.
 The smaller your bundles, the faster your code will load and the better your user experience will be.

 ## Gotchas

 ### PNPM Workspaces

-PNPM Workspaces is a powerful tool, but it can be a bit tricky to set up.
+PNPM Workspaces is an amazing tool, but it can be a bit tricky to set up.
 You need to make sure that your `package.json` files are set up correctly and that your projects are organized in the right way.
 It takes some time to get used to the workflow, but once you get the hang of it, it can be a powerful tool for managing your codebase.

 ### Split Bundles

 This project targets plugins that are likely larger and more complex than something you might want to bundle in to a single file.
-You can certainly update the esbuild configuration to bundle everything into a single file, but that may not be the best approach for larger projects.
+You can certainly update the esbuild configuration to bundle everything into a single file, but that may not be the best approach for larger projects and is not what this example is targeted towards.

 ## Getting Started